 I had wanted to start traveling alone for quite a while – there were so many places I wanted to go, but my friends were broke or had no vacation time, and my family wasn’t always up for the trips I wanted to take.
 And I was tired of feeling limited when I knew there was a whole world out there for me to see, if I was brave enough.

-So I started thinking about what made me nervous about traveling alone – what specifically was holding me back?
+So I started thinking about what gave me anxiety about traveling alone – what specifically was holding me back?